 Hot yoga is not recommended, due to the excessive heat which can cause harm to the fetus and can increase blood pressure.

 Mat Pilates is really only appropriate when it’s completely modified.
-Most of a typical mat class is lying on the back, which is not advisable for the second and third trimester exerciser, as it can decrease the blood flow to the uterus .
-Mat Pilates is fine for first trimester if you have been practicing Pilates consistently before conceiving.
+Most of a typical mat class is lying on the back, which is not advisable for the second- and third-trimester exerciser, as it can decrease the blood flow to the uterus.
+Mat Pilates is fine for the first trimester if you have been practicing Pilates consistently before conceiving.
 After that time, look for a prenatal Pilates class or do a Pilates Pregnancy DVD at home.

 As you move toward the end of your pregnancy, the level of intensity and duration should be reduced as not to cause injury to the body with the extra weight of the baby and strain this may place on your joints and ligaments.

-Avoid balance activities such as lunges, single-leg squats and exercises on the big Swiss ball.
+Avoid balance activities such as lunges, single-leg squats, and exercises on the big Swiss ball.
 Excessive rotation of the torso can place strain on the fetus.
-Stay away from doing classic abdominal crunches as this may cause a diastisis recti -- the separation of the abdominal muscles.
+Stay away from doing classic abdominal crunches as this may cause Diastasis recti -- the separation of the abdominal muscles.

 When taking Yoga or stretching, it’s important to remember that your joints and tissue will be loose during pregnancy because pregnancy hormones (relaxin), which help the uterus expand, also affect all of the body's connective tissue in the process.
-This is not the time to push your body to new found flexibility.
-You should instead work in a safe, comfortable range, maintaining good range of motion.
+This is not the time to push your body to newfound flexibility.
+You should instead work in a safe, comfortable range, maintaining a good range of motion.